loewexy/pdns-manager-website/content/documentation/firstdomain.md

 ![Screenshot](img/firstdomain.md/screenshot_1.png)

-Then press *Add* to confirm the changes.
+Then press *Save* to confirm the changes.
 You will now be redirected to the detail view of the domain.